 If diagnosed by a physician, a history of having had measles and/or mumps is acceptable proof of immunity.
 Provide documentation verifying the date of the disease.
 Alternatively, a physician or health care provider must enter the dates of initial diagnosis on the Columbia University MMR Form; students must also complete the student section of this form.
 A diagnosis of previous rubella disease is not acceptable proof of immunity under the New York State Health Code.

 Immunity to all three diseases may be proven by a single blood test for antibodies.
-You must submit a copy of the actual laboratory report along with the completed student section of the Columbia University MMR Form.
+You must submit a copy of the actual laboratory report containing the date of test, antibody level, and reference range along with the completed student section of the Columbia University MMR Form.

 Immunization records from another college or university are also acceptable.
 Complete the student section of the Columbia University MMR Form and submit it along with a copy of your immunization record.
 Since requirements vary by state and country, your record is reviewed for compliance with New York State standards.
 It is important for you to maintain a copy, as often the forms are illegible or lack identifying information required to process the documentation.